LightBurnSoftware/Documentation/Using_a_Camera.md

 Notice that in the gray image that appears to the right, the pattern of circles is not distorted, though the image around them is considerably worse (look just above the dots).
 That is temporary, and the result of only having a single calibration image to work with.
 As you progress through the remaining calibration steps, you'll capture more images with the pattern in different parts of the camera view, filling in more information about how your lens distortion affects the image.

 If the calibration pattern is not found, LightBurn will tell you so.
 Make sure the pattern card faces directly toward the camera, and occupies roughly the same amount of view area shown in the "suggestion" image.
-The pattern card should be "aligned" with the sensor of the camera, as shown in the upper-left graphic in the capture window, though the pattern can be rotated within the view without affecting the calibration if this is easier, as shown here:
+The pattern card should be parallel with the sensor of the camera, as shown in the upper-left graphic in the capture window, though the pattern can be rotated within the view without affecting the calibration if this is easier, as shown here:

 ![](/img/Camera/Calibration-Step2-Alternate1.png)